World In Paris

 Flight Tickets to Paris

-Paris has three airports: Paris Charles de Gaulle (CDG), north of Paris; Paris Orly (ORY), south of Paris; and Paris-Beauvais (BVA), which, despite its name, is not in Paris but the city of Beauvais (80 km north of Paris).
+Paris has three airports: Paris Charles de Gaulle (CDG), north of Paris; Paris Orly (ORY), south of Paris; and Paris-Beauvais (BVA).
+Despite its name, Paris Beauvais is not in Paris but in the city of Beauvais (80 km north of Paris, in the Hauts-de-France region).

 If you are traveling to Paris from somewhere overseas, you will probably land at Paris Charles de Gaulle Airport (CDG).
 Paris Orly Airport (ORY) is used mainly for flights to /from Europe and North Africa, while Paris-Beauvais Airport (BVA) is mainly for Ryan Air flights.